-So, our goal is to manage multiple clients concurrently.
-How can we ensure the simultaneous processing of multiple requests?
+Therefore, our goal is to manage multiple clients at once.
+How can we ensure multiple requests are processed at the same time?

 There are several options:

-The easiest and historically the first approach is to process each request in a separate process.
-This is good because we can use the same blocking I/O API.
-If the process suddenly crashes, it will only affect the operations that processed in this one particular process, but not any others.
+The simplest and historically first approach is to handle each request in a separate process.
+This approach is satisfactory because we can use the same blocking I/O API.
+If a process suddenly fails, it will only affect the operations that are processed in that particular process and not any others.

-Minus — difficult communication.
-Formally, there is almost nothing in common between processes, and any nontrivial communication that we want to organize requires additional efforts to synchronize access, etc. Also at any given point in time, there can be multiple processes just waiting for the client requests and that is just a waste of resources.
+The minus is complex communication.
+Formally there is almost nothing in common between the processes, and any non-trivial communication between the processes that we want to organize requires additional efforts to synchronize access, etc. Also at any moment, there can be several processes that just wait for client requests, and this is just a waste of resources.

 Examples of such systems:

-On the other hand, there is no isolation, i.e. if some kind of crash occurs, it will crash not only one particular thread but the whole process.
-And the biggest difficulty is that the process memory where threads are working is shared between the threads.
-We have shared resource — memory, which means that there is a need to synchronize access.
-And the issue of synchronization of access to shared memory — it is the simplest case, but, for example, there may be a connection to the database, or a pool of connections to the database, which is common to all threads inside the application that processes incoming connections.
-To synchronize access to a resource is difficult to conduct correctly.
+On the other hand, there is no isolation, i.e. if there is any crash, it may cause not only one particular thread to crash but the whole process to crash.
+And the biggest difficulty is that memory of the process where threads work is shared by threads.
+We have a shared resource — memory, and it means that there is a need to synchronize access to it.
+While the problem of synchronizing access to shared memory is the simplest case, but for example, there can be a connection to the database, or a pool of connections to the database, which is common for all the threads inside the application that handles incoming connections.
+It is difficult to synchronize access to the 3rd party resources.

-First of all — it is possible deadlocks during the synchronization process.
-A deadlock occurs when a process or thread enters a waiting state because a requested system resource is held by another waiting process, which in turn is waiting for another resource held by another waiting process.
+- During the synchronization process deadlocks are possible.
+A deadlock occurs when a process or thread enters a waiting state because the requested system resource is held by another waiting process which in turn is waiting for another resource held by another waiting process.
 For example, the following situation will cause a deadlock between two processes: Process 1 requests resource B from process 2.
 Resource B is locked while process 2 is running.
 Process 2 requires resource A from process 1 to finish running.
 Resource A is locked while process 1 is running.